petabridge/akka-bootcamp/src/Unit-2/lesson1/README.md

           actor {
             deployment {
               # this nested section will be accessed by akka.actor.deployment
-              # used to configure our ChartingActor
+              # used to configure our chartingActor
               /charting {
-				 # causes ChartingActor to run on the UI thread for WinForms
+				 # causes chartingActor to run on the UI thread for WinForms
                 dispatcher = akka.actor.synchronized-dispatcher
               }
             }